Spoiler: It wasn't just roses.

 Tuberose Had Quite the Reputation

-One of today's most luxurious perfume ingredients was considered dangerously seductive.
+One of today's most luxurious perfume ingredients was considered dangerously seductive to Victorian women.

 Its rich, intoxicating fragrance was believed to awaken romantic feelings.